 It’s surprising how many companies don’t even think about change management before starting a big, transformational project.
 Yes, the ultimate goal is automation of the system.
-However, but the system is run by people and often people push back against big changes.
+However, the system is run by people and often people push back against big changes.

 The only time you don’t need to worry about change management is if you’re only making a small change.
 Say, you’re going from not having a policy to having a policy, or just having an employee click this button instead of that button.

 But if you’re going to be doing a true transformation then your change management must be the first focus of the project.
 It can often become its own project depending on the number of modules being implemented or upgraded and the number of departments being impacted.

 A 2018 McKinsey Global Survey showed that, across all types of transformations, only 37 percent of responders reported successful implementations.

 At the core of those failures is a resistance to change.
 We often see situations where people, frustrated with trying to understand a new system, go back to their spreadsheets, emailing purchase orders, or to their checkbooks.

 The importance of change management as a significant factor in the success of a SAP Ariba deployment is an idea embedded in nearly every article we’ve written for this our blog.